Configuration Reference

 :redirect_uri callback-url}}})

-• The access-token-uri map holds the provider-specific configuration for the access_token request, after the code is returned from the previous redirect (a server-to-server POST request).
+access-token-urimap holds the provider-specific configuration for the access_token request, after the code is returned from the previous redirect (a server-to-server POST request). access-token-parsefnis a provider-specific function which parses the access_token response and returns just the access_token (see below).

 If your OAuth2 provider does not follow the RFC (http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-5.1, (“in the entity body of the HTTP response using the ”application/json“ media type as defined by [RFC4627]”) then you can pass in a custom function to parse the access_token response.
 Note that there is an alternate function (get-access-token-from-params) supplied to handle the common case where an access_token is provided as parameters in the callback request.
-Simply set the :access-token-parsefn get-access-token-from-params See the Facebook and Github examples for reference.
+Simply set the :access-token-parsefn

 New Configuration